Signs of Your Pet is Dying-Process of Natural Elements Breaking Down

 on.

-Following this stage, it is recommended to refrain from disturbing your pet's body for some
+Following this stage, it is recommended to refrain from disturbing your pet's body for some time.

-time to allow the soul to depart naturally.
+Time to allow the soul to depart naturally.
 You can still communicate with your cherished pet as they can hear you, as hearing is the last sense to fade.
 Take care of yourself, as your pet would want you to live well, enabling them to move towards the light without attachment.

 Having a communication session with your dying pet can be a meaningful way to express your final thoughts and hear from your pet.
 Even after their passing, you can continue to connect with them to check on their well-being at the rainbow bridge.
 Amy also provides prayers both before and after your pet's passing to facilitate a peaceful transition.